Surfing, long beach walks, and more: Guide to Liwliwa Beach with a budget below P2,000

 Sample budget for overnight trip:

-Victory Liner bus from Caloocan to San Felipe P282
+Victory Liner bus from Caloocan to San Felipe P390

-Dorm bed at Hideout, or share in a room good for 4 persons P500 (with breakfast)
+Dorm bed at Hideout, or share in a room good for 6 persons P750 dorm bed, P734 for six-person

-Three meals – lunch, dinner, and lunch next day P450 (assuming P150 per meal)
+Three meals – lunch, dinner, and lunch next day P600 (assuming P200 per meal)

 1. Good day.